MARIJUANA DEFENSE LAWYER

 - Second conviction: Penalties include at least 48 hours (and up to one year) of incarceration, a fine between $1,500 and $6,250, or both; and driver’s license suspension of at least one year.

 - Third conviction: Penalties include at least 48 hours (and up to one year) of incarceration, a fine between $2,000 and $6,250, or both; and driver’s license revocation.

-- Prior felony conviction or Four and more convictions within 10 years: Penalties include up to five years of incarceration, with a mandatory 90 day sentence, a fine between $2,000 and $125,000, or both; and driver’s license revocation.
+- A prior felony conviction or Four and more convictions within 10 years: Penalties include up to five years of incarceration, with a mandatory 90-day sentence, a fine between $2,000 and $125,000, or both; and driver’s license revocation.

 A conviction in another jurisdiction can and most likely will be used by prosecutors when counting the number of prior convictions, you have.

 Are You Facing Marijuana DUI or related Charges in Oregon?

 If you or someone you love has been charged with a marijuana-related driving offense, consider working with an experienced Criminal Defense Attorney to learn more about your rights.
 At Robert L. Sepp, Attorney at Law, we work diligently to explore all available avenues that can help us build a solid defense.
 While the consequences and penalties of marijuana charges in Oregon are governed by statutory law, we can help to answer any questions you have, strive for a dismissal, and aggressively defend your case.
 To find out more about the specific circumstances that can lead to marijuana charges, contact Attorney Robert L. Sepp today.